© 2021 All rights reserved

 Exposing secrets not meant to become public

 Your development or IT teams can unwillingly expose secrets such as passwords or configuration files, or even entire databases, to the public.
-It becomes much easier to make such mistakes in cloud environments, especially when the team is just learning how to use the particular cloud service and how to protect it.
+It becomes much easier to make such mistakes in cloud environments, especially when the team learns how to use the particular cloud service and protect it.

 An IT Security audit is an audit of how resilient are your information technology systems to attack or human error.
 Its scope depends on the size of the company and its objectives.
 An IT security audit might mean a quick assessment of a few systems or a comprehensive review of your on-premise and cloud infrastructure.